mauropalsgraaf/fpscala-workshop/workshop.md

 [+A] means that this is a generic type, where the A needs to be a type itself, like Option[Int].
 It can't, for example, be Option[List] (where the list is sealed trait List[+A]), because List itself is a so-called higher-kinded type instead of a concrete type.
 You will need to specify the type of the list to actually get a concrete type.
 This would result in Option[List[Int]] or Option[List[String]].

 The + in front means that the value is covariant.
-It means that if B is a subtype of A then option[B] is a subtype of Option[A].
+It means that if B is a subtype of A than option[B] is a subtype of Option[A].

 ### Exercise
 1. Implement an ADT to represent Pets.
 A Pet can be a cat with a name, a fish with a name and a Color or a squid with a name and age.
 A Color can be Blue, Green or Orange and can be represented as an ADT as well.

 ## Pattern matching

 Pattern matching is a construct for checking a value against a pattern.
 It is comparable to a switch statement in Java-like languages but more powerful.
+It allows us to check a pattern while destructing a value and accessing properties of the pattern.

 As an example, we will create a function called not, which will negate the boolean.

 ```
 // note that Bool is the ADT you just created yourself
 def not(bool: Bool): Bool = bool match {
-	case MyTrue => MyFalse
+	case True => False
-	case MyFalse => MyTrue
+	case False => True
 }
 ```

 You can see that we match the bool and give it the different options a bool can be.
-In this case, it's MyTrue and MyFalse.
+In this case, it's True and False.
 This is not much different that a switch statement.
 Let's look at a different example where we use the just created Option ADT for optionality.
 We create a function addTwoToOption which adds 2 if the option value is present

 ```
 def addTwoToOption(optionInt: Option[Int]): Option[Int] = optionInt match {